-The primary goals of Akademy are to act as a community building event for the KDE community, to communicate the achievements of the KDE community, and to provide a platform for collaboration with other community and industry partners.
+The primary goals of Akademy are to act as a community-building event for the KDE Community, to communicate the achievements of the KDE Community, and to provide a platform for collaboration with other communities and industry partners.
 Secondary goals are to engage local people with Free and Open software and to provide space for getting together to write code.